CitiesSkylinesMultiplayer/CSM/README.md

 *TBD*

 ## Installation
-Setting up the mod is very easy.
-You will need to have Visual Studio 2017 installed (free version works), have not tested on older versions.
+The mod can manually installed using the built in scripts.
+The following steps will guide you though this.
+Please note: You will need to have Visual Studio 2017 & Cities: Skylines installed, be running Windows 10 and have developer mode enabled.

-1. Create a new folder in your cities skylines mod directory (`%LOCALAPPDATA%\Colossal Order\Cities_Skylines\Addons\Mods`) called `Tango`.
-2. Change your project config to Release and Any CPU.
-3. Right-click the `Tango` Project and select build.
-Building the project should automatically copy the required files to the newly created `Tango` folder in AppData.
-4. If the build did not automatically copy the required files, copy `Tango.dll` from `bin\Release` into this new folder.
-5. Copy `Lidgren.Network.dll` from the `Assemblies` folder into the `Tango` folder.
+This script will automatically pull in the required files (after specifying a folder), build the mod and then install it.

+1. Open the `scripts` folder.
+2. Run the `copy_mod.ps1` powershell script with both `-update` and `-build` flags enabled.
-6. Run cities skylines and enable the mod.
+3. Run Cities: Skylines and enable the mod.
+The mod can also be built and installed when the game is running (in most cases).

 ## Usage
 1. Create a new game / open an existing game.